LoginRadius/engineering-portal/content/guest-post/role-based-user-authentication-with-loginradius-and-reactjs/index.md

 First, you need to install the [LoginRadius React SDK](https://www.npmjs.com/package/loginradius-react).
 You can then configure it to provide authentication and role assignment for use within your React application.

 ## Introduction

 ### What is LoginRadius?
-According to its docs, "[LoginRadius](https://www.loginradius.com/docs/api/v2/getting-started/introduction/) is a SaaS-based customer identity and access management (CIAM) system with features to manage customer identity, privacy, and access.
-It is a simple, implementable solution for adding user authentication and authorization to your website".
+>[LoginRadius](https://www.loginradius.com/docs/api/v2/getting-started/introduction/) is a SaaS-based customer identity and access management (CIAM) system with features to manage customer identity, privacy, and access.
+It is a simple, implementable solution for adding user authentication and authorization to your website.

-LoginRadius has features to add different login authentication options, including email, phone, and social network logins, such as Google and Facebook.
+LoginRadius has features to add different [login authentication options](https://www.loginradius.com/authentication/), including email, phone, and social network logins, such as Google and Facebook.
 It also provides security on these data.
 Some security features it offers include:

 - **Accessing the Admin Console:** Generally, this is where we can control authentication factors regarding our apps.
 - **Using API Secret:** A unique generated key to access our API.
-- **Multi-Factor Authentication:** This features covers two-factor authentication.
+- **[Multi-Factor Authentication](https://www.loginradius.com/multi-factor-authentication/):** This features covers two-factor authentication.
 - **SSL Verification**

 LoginRadius comes with different SDKs to support different frameworks.
 One of them is the [LoginRadius ReactJS SDK](https://github.com/LoginRadius/loginradius-react), which allows you to add authentication within your React app.